konrad-jamrozik/droidmate/README.md

 To be able to build DroidMate on your local machine, do the following:

 * Install Java Development Kit (JDK) 8, 7 and 6.
-  * Set JAVA8_HOME environment variable to point to JDK 8 location.
-Analogously for JAVA7_HOME and JAVA6_HOME.
+  * Set `JAVA8_HOME` environment variable to point to JDK 8 location.
+Analogously for `JAVA7_HOME` and `JAVA6_HOME`.
 * Install Android SDK.
-Set ANDROID_HOME environment variable to point to its location.
+Set `ANDROID_HOME` environment variable to point to its location.
 * Run SDK Manager of Android SDK with admin rights.
 Download the following:
   * Android SDK Build-tools 19.1
   * Android 4.4.2 SDK Platform
-* Install Apache Ant (newest version should work) and add its `bin` directory to the PATH environment variable.
+* Install Apache Ant (newest version should work) and add its `bin` directory to the `PATH` environment variable.
 * (optional) Set `GRADLE_USER_HOME` environment variable to a directory in which Gradle will locally cache the dependencies downloaded from maven repository ([Gradle doc about environment variables](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_properties_and_system_properties)).

-Remember you can always consult Travis CI build for help.

 ## Build steps ##

 * Setup the local build requirements as described above.
 * Clone this repository.
-Let the directory you choose be called `repo` in this document.
+This document denotes the root directory of your clone as `repo`.
 * `cd repo`
 * On Unix systems, run `chmod +x gradlew`
 * Run `./gradlew build`